SarthakSarans/ALU/README.md

 ### Conditional Jump
 r is the top bit of the previous result from the adder

 Checks if r is negative and if true then jumps to the section specified by the label given.
-This essentially an if statement that has to be satisfied to perform a jump.
+This is essentially an 'if' statement that has to be satisfied to perform a jump.